Ironheart (character): "Iron Man 2020"

-In the "Iron Man 2020" arc, Riri is among the characters that Tony Stark in his form of Mark One has not returned the calls of.
+In the "Iron Man 2020" story arc, Tony Stark, in his form of Mark One, has failed to return Riri's calls.
 While abiding by the Underage Superhuman Warfare Act, Riri, her A.I.
-N.A.T.A.L.I.E. (who is based on Riri's late best friend Natalie) and Xavier King see people fleeing because the Intellicars have gone haywire.
+N.A.T.A.L.I.E. (who is based on Riri's late best friend Natalie Washington) and Xavier King see people fleeing because the Intellicars have gone haywire.
 As Riri interfaces with the Intellicar, N.A.T.A.L.I.E. finds that its A.I. is corrupted with a bad code.
 As the Intellicar starts acting up again, Riri was able to find the reset code as the three Intellicars crash.
 N.A.T.A.L.I.E. informs Riri that the signal came from the cell phone of André Sims who is currently working as an intern at Stark Unlimited's Chicago branch.
 Three days later at Stark Unlimited's Chicago branch, Riri confronts André about the incident with the Intellicars.
 André denies all knowledge of the incident and states that Stark Unlimited is doing the people a favor.

 Back at her lab, Riri states to N.A.T.A.L.I.E. that she has sent her complaints to Stark Unlimited and nobody has responded yet.
 While debating on the next plan of action with N.A.T.A.L.I.E., Riri notices that she might be glitching out.
 Later that night, Riri informs Xavier that N.A.T.A.L.I.E might be suffering a glitch ever since the Intellicar incident.
 She then gets an alert that the Ironheart armor has been hijacked.
 It is shown that N.A.T.A.L.I.E. has hijacked the Ironheart armor and starts glitching when she confronts André.
 Using the tracker in the Ironheart armor, Riri and Xavier enter Stark Unlimited where they avoid the Stark drones.
 They catch up to N.A.T.A.L.I.E. as Riri works to talk N.A.T.A.L.I.E. out of harming André as N.A.T.A.L.I.E. states that they can't be able to help people from being harmed by people like André.
 Riri states that she can't have N.A.T.A.L.I.E. doing away with André or else Riri would get arrested as she doesn't want to put her mom through that and lose N.A.T.A.L.I.E.
 Riri has no choice but to armor up as André recovers and blasts Xavier out the window.
 Ironheart manages to rescue Xavier and expose André's experiments.
 After watching the news revolving around the incident, Riri, N.A.T.A.L.I.E., and Xavier noticed that the Ironheart armor was listed as one of Stark Unlimited's prototypes as they suspect that Stark Unlimited covered up the fact that it was the real Ironheart.
 N.A.T.A.L.I.E's glitch was also taken care of.